 From 2003 to 2006, Cure SMA provided the seed funding needed to begin investigation into this therapeutic approach.

 Several Cure SMA grants totaling over $500,000 were given to Dr. Ravi Singh while at U Massachusetts, to help develop the intellectual property needed to investigate ASOs for SMA.
-The intellectual property generated with our funding was then licensed to Ionis Pharmaceuticals for an SMA drug called nusinersen (originally called IONIS-SMNRx).
+The intellectual property generated with our funding was then licensed to Ionis Pharmaceuticals for an SMA drug called Spinraza (originally called IONIS-SMNRx, then nusinersen).
+Ionis partnered with Biogen to continue developing this drug.

 Since then, we have continued to provide funding for this approach, including: